learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 Git generally comes pre-installed with most operating systems, but you can check by running `git version` in the terminal.
-If this gives you an error or does not come back with a version number, you'll need to install Git. you can get using
+If this gives you an error or does not come back with a version number, you'll need to install Git. you can get it using Homebrew:
-Homebrew:

 ```sh
 brew install git